-This article provides an overview of Gujarat for those keen on exploring the possibility of living and working there.
-The information presented is gathered from open sources and is not exhaustive or meant to supplement or substitute legal and professional advice.
+This article provides a profile of Gujarat, India for those exploring the possibility of living and working there.
+The information presented has been gathered from open sources and is not exhaustive or meant to supplement or substitute legal and professional advice.

 - State capital: Gandhinagar